NORMAL CARTESIAN EQUATIONS

 x^2/3 + y^2/4 = 20), as well as hyperbolas, sideways parabolas (

 x = y^2) and many other conic sections.
 (Consult a good Algebra II textbook for help on their formulas.)
-The only limitation for functions is that there must be a single occurrence of one of the variables
+The only limitation for graphing an equation as a Cartesian function is that there must be a single occurrence of one of the variables

 y in an equation Graphmatica finds an even power of it (i.e.